moments-org/boarding/README.md

 With Heroku you can easily use your own domain, follow [this guide](https://devcenter.heroku.com/articles/custom-domains).

+## Re-inviting a user

+A common issue with TestFlight external testing is that users don't get the first email from iTunes (it gets caught in spam, or simply lost in their inbox).
+Any further emails you send (e.g. about updates) you need to ask them to "look for the email for iTunes".
+It's confusing and you lose testers.

+To avoid this, ```boarding``` provides an easy way to re-send an invitation to a given email address.
+Simply send testers a "Didn't get the email?
+Click to re-send it" link to ```https://url.com/resend?email={encodeURIComponent(testerEmailAddress)}```.

 # How does this work?

 `boarding` is part of [fastlane](https://fastlane.tools), which helps you automate everything you usually do manually as an iOS developer.